 With your application, please provide a letter stating your career goals and what you plan to get out of this internship.
 For students, you must have a B average (3.0) and one letter of recommendation.
 Majoring in a field related to the internship for which you are applying is preferred, though not required.
 This opportunity is also open to adults wanting to expand their knowledge in their field or interested in a career change.

-Furnished housing is provided for full time interns (approximately 2 miles from the center).
+Furnished housing is provided for full time interns (on site).
 Transportation is recommended.

 Must be over 18 years old, 3 months full time or 4 months part time.

 HOUSING IS AVAILABLE!